fluentglobe/TalkiPy/docs/library/sys.rst

       :class: attention

-      CPython mandates more attributes for this object, but the actual useful bare minimum is implemented in MicroPython.
+      CPython mandates more attributes for this object, but the actual useful bare minimum is implemented in CircuitPython.

 .. data:: maxsize

-   Maximum value which a native integer type can hold on the current platform, or maximum value representable by MicroPython integer type, if it's smaller than platform max value (that is the case for MicroPython ports without long int support).
+   Maximum value which a native integer type can hold on the current platform, or maximum value representable by CircuitPython integer type, if it's smaller than platform max value (that is the case for CircuitPython ports without long int support).

    This attribute is useful for detecting "bitness" of a platform (32-bit vs